ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 ---
 marp: true
-title: Infrastructure as Code: Getting STarted with Real Code and Pulumi
+title: IaC for Developers with Pulumi
 paginate: true
 theme: gaia
 author: Al Rodriguez
 ---

-# Beginner's Guide to Pulumi: Infrastructure as Code with Code
+# IaC for Developers with Pulumi

 with AL Rodriguez